Taiwanese Street Food!

 🍧 10.
 Shaved Ice (刨冰) — Taiwan’s Snowy Dessert

-A mountain of finely shaved ice, drizzled with condensed milk, and topped with whatever your heart wants—mango, taro balls, grass jelly, you name it.
-It’s chillin’ at its best.
+A mountain of finely shaved ice, delicately piled into a fluffy snow-like dome, then generously drizzled with sweet condensed milk and topped with whatever your heart desires—fresh mango chunks, chewy taro balls, grass jelly, red beans, or even mochi.

 Where to munch: